olegam/scaf-objc/README.md

 ```

 ## Usage
-You can generate a ViewController named DemoViewController using
+You can create a `Demo` directory with a ViewController named DemoViewController using
 ``` bash
 scaf ViewController Demo
 ```